Kaysims/Grip-Club/README.md

     * I have also jumped some headings, the reason i did this was to help with sizing of text, but know i understand that this should not have been done, and that they should follow from h1 then h2 then h3 and so on.
     * I should have included error messages for when forms have been submitted, i did add a thank you popup, but this is not enough to achive accsessibility.
     * I am hoping to learn alot more about accessibility as i progress through the code institute course.

+## Responsiveness Testing
+* To check the responsive design of the Grip Club Website, i used [Google Dev Tools.](https://www.google.com/chrome/dev/) This was done manually.
+I also used [Am i responsive](https://ui.dev/amiresponsive).

 # Credits
 ### Content